“Anger is one letter short of danger! ”

 Using Emotional Freedom Techniques (EFT) to Resolve Anger:

 Anger Management: releasing anger is essential and key for a healthy mind and body, relaxed lifestyle and improved relationships.
-Emotional Freedom Techniques (EFT) otherwise known as ‘tapping’ is a stress release technique that effectively aids the release of the cause or source of anger, either present or historic events i.e. trauma, childhood, abusive relationships, unfulfilled potential etc. EFT effortlessly yields inner peace and wisdom from even the most heinous of situations.
+Emotional Freedom Techniques (EFT), also known simply as ‘tapping’, is a stress release technique that effectively aids the release of the root cause or source of anger, either present or historic events i.e. trauma, childhood, abusive relationships, unfulfilled potential etc. EFT effortlessly yields inner peace and wisdom from even the most heinous of situations.